akmfelix/python_hero/Assessment.md

 # 'emoh ma I'
 ~~~

+### ALMOST THERE.
-### ALMOST THERE: Given an integer n, return True if n is within 10 of either 100 or 200
+Given an integer n, return True if n is within 10 of either 100 or 200.
 ~~~
 def almost_there(n):
     return abs(n-100)<=10 or abs(n-200)<=10